miscroV/Daily-Coding-Challenges/README.md

 # Daily-Coding-Challenges
 Daily coding challenge solutions.

+Archived on Feb 16, Last challenge completed Jan20.
+Free code camp challenges are too minimal to keep forward momentum.

+I did learn about doc strings and some negative space coding while doing these challenges.

+Future projects will continue.

 ## Purpose
 Using this repo to really get used to the git workflow.
 Every new challenge I will make a new branch to create the new challenge, add tests and docs,